• Home

 His Own Where was one of the first novels for young readers written entirely in Black English; in 1971 it was named as one of The New York Times' Most Outstanding Books, placed on the American Library Association's list of Best Books, and nominated for the National Book Award.
 It tells the story of Buddy, a troubled 15-year-old boy, and Angela, whose angry parents accuse her of being "wild."
 When life falls apart for Buddy and Angela is attacked at home, they take action to create their own way of staying alive in Brooklyn.

-With an introduction by Sapphire.
+Introduction by Sapphire.

 Directed by Desire